Smart Legal Web Sites

 A “digital legal application” is intended to be a more inclusive concept than what is known as an “expert legal system” in the sense that it includes a variety of applications which are not quite “expert systems” such as:

 Digital legal applications offer important benefits to consumers of legal services by enabling self-help approaches.
-We believe that these applications will continue to proliferate at an accelerating rate as computer processing power continues to increase exponentially.
-The reach of the Internet is a new factor which drives is driving the development of these intelligent applications in ways that was not possible previously when distribution of software applications was limited to the desktop.
+We believe that these applications will continue to proliferate at an accelerating rate as computer processing power continues to increase exponentially and the reach of mobile computing expands to everyone.